xlim9/nostr-rise/README.md

 What kind of failures do you expect to a project such as DISTRISE to encounter?
 - DISTRISE may not be able to guarantee consistency when fetching the "latest" state of updates from users

+## Phase 2 Q&A

+Deployment of relay server
+- URL: `wss://nostr-rise.herokuapp.com/`
+- To send an event: `python -m app.producer`
+- To watch events: `python -m app.watcher`

+Why did you choose this database?
+- I chose SQLite because it is easy to start with a local database.

+If the number of events to be stored will be huge, what would you do to scale the database?
+- To scale it, I would deploy a PostgreSQL database on the cloud with streaming replication.